 comment on judge a woman’s vulva for being ‘neat and tucked in’, but quite another for the delightful Anna to say this.

 It’s 2021 and we’re all clued up on the harm surrounding the rhetoric of ‘bigger penises are better’, but there’s still common discourse that the ‘nicest’ vulvas are those that look pre-pubescent (no pubic hair and the labia minora concealed inside).
-And I’m concerned that the producers of Naked Attraction aren’t doing more to combat this negative talk around bodies.
+And I’m concerned that the producers of Naked Attraction aren’t doing more to combat this negative talk about bodies.

-As with many issues surrounding idealised body-types, mainstream media is an issue, but in the case of genitals, porn is clearly a big problem.
+As with many issues surrounding idealised body types, mainstream media is an issue, but in the case of genitals, porn is clearly a big problem.
 Let me make something clear; something I say regularly on this blog that is worth new readers knowing:

 I AM NOT ANTI-PORN.